domenic/promises-unwrapping/README.md

 - `[[Reason]]`: either unset, or a promise's direct rejection reason (derived by rejecting it).
 - `[[Derived]]`: a list, initially empty, of derived promise transforms that need to be processed once the promise's `[[Value]]` or `[[Reason]]` are set.

+### The `ThenableCoercions` Weak Map

+To successfully and consistently assimilate thenable objects into real promises, an implementation must maintain a weak map of thenables to promises.
+Notably, both the keys and values must be weakly stored.
+Since this weak map is not directly exposed, it does not need to be a true ECMAScript weak map, with the accompanying prototype and such.
+However, we refer to it using ECMAScript notation in this spec, i.e.:

+- `ThenableCoercions.has(thenable)`
+- `ThenableCoercions.get(thenable)`
+- `ThenableCoercions.set(thenable, promise)`

 ### The Derived Promise Transform Specification Type

 The Derived Promise Transform type is used to encapsulate promises which are derived from a given promise, optionally including fulfillment or rejection handlers that will be used to transform the derived promise relative to the originating promise.
 They are stored in a promise's `[[Derived]]` internal data property until the promise's `[[Value]]` or `[[Reason]]` are set, at which time changes propagate to all derived promise transforms in the list and the list is cleared.